5 Tips for Hot Weather ExerciseArticle posted in: Fitness

 2. Stay Hydrated

 If you’re on the South Beach Diet, you know that staying hydrated is essential to health and wellness.
-On our program, we recommend drinking at least half of your body weight in ounces of fluid each day.
-However, when it comes to exercising outside in the heat, you may need to increase your intake.
+On our meal plan, we recommend drinking half of your body weight in ounces of fluid each day.
+However, please note that this is just a recommendation and you may need more or less fluid based on your activity level or other factors.
+Speak to your doctor to ensure you are hydrating properly for your specific needs.
+When it comes to exercising outside in the heat, you may need to increase your intake.
 John Hopkins Medicine recommends drinking at least a pint of water before your outdoor workout in the heat.
 You should also continue to drink water during and after your workout.

 Why is staying hydrated so important?
 From headaches to exhaustion, there are many side effects of dehydration.
 Learn more about the signs here. >

 Looking for some more ways to stay hydrated in the summer heat?
 Boost your hydration with these five tips, then check out these other hydration tricks that were specifically created for hot weather. >

 Really consider the time of day.
 When doing an outdoor workout, avoid doing it on your lunchbreak.
 You should choose a time that avoids the midday sun, when the sun and its residual heat are at peak performance.
 This will limit heat exposure.
 “Exercise in the morning or evening, when it’s likely to be cooler outdoors.
 If possible, exercise in shady areas, or do a water workout in a pool,” says Mayo Clinic.
 Head out first thing in the morning for a refreshing A.M. stroll or get moving just before dusk when the sun isn’t directly over your head.